cosmos/cosmos-sdk/docs/guides/guide.md

 ## Tx & Msg

 The SDK distinguishes between transactions (Tx) and messages (Msg).
-A Tx is a Msg wrapped with authentication and fee data.
+A Tx is a list of Msgs wrapped with authentication and fee data.

 ### Messages